Inner Child Work

 Meeting Unmet Needs: Address unmet needs by offering emotional support, nurturing self-esteem, developing healthy attachment, fostering independence, and promoting self-exploration, self-acceptance, and personal growth.
 This helps rebuild trust and create a foundation for a healthy sense of self.

 Inner child therapy can help you heal these emotional wounds and release emotional energies in a safe, gentle and supportive way.
-This helps you to integrate parts of yourself and strengthn your wise, resilient adult.
+This helps you to integrate parts of yourself and strengthen your wise, resilient adult.
 If this resonates, go to my home page to view my current availability for booking a session.
-I offer virtual therapy for those in the UK, US & Europe.
+I offer virtual therapy for adults with complex trauma and neurodivergence.
+My approach is very compassionate, somatic and helps you to heal yourself through compassion.
+Sessions are a combination of talking, focusing techniques to explore emotions, coping mechanisms and inner child work.

 Read more